 The journey of surrogacy pregnancy has many challenges.
 The knowledge of these challenges helps women to decide and continue the surrogacy program.
 Surrogacy is not only to carry a baby for someone else, but it has similar physical and mental changes associated with a natural pregnancy.

 In addition, IVF treatment and legal procedures are extra challenges in surrogacy.
-Following are some general challenges usually common in case of a gestational carrier, but it is always suggested that surrogate should discuss with a surrogacy agency and consult with experts regarding the individual challenges depending upon the personal health risk along financial and emotional defies.
+Following are some general challenges usually common in the case of a gestational carrier, but it is always suggested that surrogate should discuss with a surrogacy agency and consult with experts regarding the individual challenges depending upon the personal health risk along financial and emotional defies.

 Medical challenges associated with surrogacy